Redocly/redocly-cli/README.md

 redocly lint openapi.yaml
 ```

 **Configure the rules** as you wish.
 Other API Linters use complicated identifiers like JSONPath, but Redocly makes life easy with simple expressions that understand the OpenAPI structure.
-You can either use the [built-in rules](https://redocly.com/docs/cli/rules) to mix-and-match your ideal API style guide, or break out the tools to build your own.
+You can either use the [built-in rules](https://redocly.com/docs/cli/rules) to mix-and-match your ideal API guidelines, or break out the tools to build your own.

 **Format the output** in whatever way you need, the `stylish` output is as good as it sounds, but if you need JSON or Checkstyle outputs to integrate with other tools, the lint command can output those too.

-**Multiple files supported** so you don't need to bundle your API description to lint it, just point Redocly CLI at the "entry point" (e.g.: `openapi.yaml`) and it will handle the rest.
+**Multiple files supported** so you don't need to bundle your API description to lint it, just point Redocly CLI at the "entry point" (e.g.: `openapi.yaml`) and it handles the rest.

 [Learn more about API standards and configuring Redocly rules](https://redocly.com/docs/cli/api-standards).